Yosr-Ch/chat-task/README.md

  server sends messages to users in the same channel
 - Therefore every message is a simple JavaScript object (JSON).

+- I included a file [Steps](steps) which details my choices and which difficulties I faced.

 ### Setup
 - Clone the repository